badetitou/badetitou.github.io/misc/_drafts/2021-10-01-migrating-internationalization.md

 ```

 As a target, I need **only one JSON file** per language.
-Thus, the file for the french translation look like this:
+Thus, the file for the french translation looks like this:

 ```json
 {